T

 • Spanish Phrasebook/App

-While many in tourist areas speak some English, knowing basic Spanish phrases is appreciated.
+While English is spoken in tourist areas, knowing basic Spanish phrases is appreciated.

 Destination-specific tips